richardhopton/smartbed-mqtt/README.md

 ## BLE proxy

-For BLE controlled beds an ESP32 running ESPHome's bluetooth proxy is required.
+For BLE controlled beds a dedicated ESP32 running ESPHome's bluetooth proxy is required.
 Due to limitations in ESPHome, specifically since 2023.7 only one connection can use the bluetooth proxy of an ESP32 at a time, the BLE proxy will need to not be added (or disabled if already added) to HomeAssistant.
 Use the [ESPHome Ready-Made Projects](https://esphome.io/projects/?type=bluetooth) page to create an ESPHome bluetooth proxy and join it to your network.

-# Sleeptracker Support (Cloud)
+# Sleeptracker AI Support (Cloud)

 ## Configuration